-Instructional components of courses run the length of a full academic semester and consists of three phases: (1) Preresidency, (2) Residency, and (3) Post-residency.
+Instructional components of courses run the length of a full academic semester and consists of three phases: (1) Pre-residency, (2) Residency, and (3) Post-residency.
 Course syllabi will outline these three phases with specific dates and corresponding assignments.
 A student's schedule must allow for ongoing participation in a course throughout the entire term.
-For example, summer courses usually begin early May and end late July/early August; fall courses begin late August and end mid-December; spring courses begin early January and end early May.
+For example, summer courses usually begin early May and end late July/early August; fall courses begin late August and end mid-December; spring courses begin early January and end in late April.
 Please consult the online Academic Calendar for specific semester dates.